JunoLab/atom-julia-client/docs/communication.md

 # Communication

 Juno works by booting a Julia client from Atom.
-When Julia starts it connects to Atom over a TCP port, and the upshot is that from that point on Julia and Atom can each send messages to each other.
+When Julia starts it connects to Atom over a TCP port, and from that point on Julia and Atom can each send messages to each other.
 Messages are JSON objects, with a type header to tell the receiver how the message should be handled.